Do I believe in God?

-I don’t believe in the same God as you do if:
+I don’t believe in your God if:

 The last one requires some clarification.
 “Thou shalt not kill,” but as my father used to add, “Nor shalt thou strive, officiously, to keep alive.”

 He was thinking of the terminally ill, where it may frequently be a kindness to let Nature take its course, rather than prolonging a painful existence*.
 Not keeping someone alive isn’t the same thing as killing them.

 However, it is also relevant to the abortion question: if a woman doesn’t want to keep her unborn child alive, for whatever reason, in my opinion no-one has a right to force her to do so.
 Not keeping someone alive isn’t the same thing as killing them.
 If the foetus is not viable outside her womb, that’s the end of the story so far as I’m concerned.
 It gets more complicated if it is viable: I’m inclined to think hospital staff have the right to keep the baby alive, and offer it for adoption, but there’s a lot more to consider here.